-Lyrical, loving, and often humorous, ONE OCTOBER is a city symphony that celebrates the resiliency of the human spirit and the dynamism of a multicultural metropolis.
-Seen from our current vantage point, the film is also a remarkable time capsule that presages the roiling political upheaval spreading across the country today.
+Nuanced, cinematic, and often humorous, ONE OCTOBER charts the chasm between one’s desires and one’s means, explores the urgent need to conserve the old amid the glorification of the new, and affirms the notion that a varied streetscape is essential to the health of a dynamic metropolis.
+Seen from our current vantage point, the film is also a remarkable time capsule that foreshadows the roiling political upheaval spreading across the country today.

 Woods Hole Film Festival, MA

 Stranger Than Fiction, NYC

 Gerald Peary The Arts Fuse, May 6, 2017

 Film Review: Round-up of the 15th IFFBoston — A Banner Year

 “The probing interviews are juxtaposed with Sampliner’s breathtaking vistas of Manhattan, and all the rich material is edited by director Shuman in the most stirring, extraordinary way.
 It’s very rare to see a documentary so perfectly made, a jewel of formal beauty.
 At 56 packed minutes, One October is a small masterpiece of cinema.”